More Options Than You Think

 Sweet and salty flavors add up to a great snack.
-Pair half a cup of apple slices with string cheese for about 10 grams of carbs.
+Pair a cup of apple slices with an ounce of mozzarella cheese for about 10 grams of carbs.
 The combination of protein, fat, and fiber makes it a filling and satisfying nosh.

 Avocado on a Crisp

 Avocados have a place in your diet outside the guacamole bowl.
-Mash one-quarter of a ripe avocado and spread it on two light rye crisps for a crunchy, creamy snack with 18 grams of carbs, plus plenty of fiber and heart-healthy fat.
+Mash 1/4 of a ripe avocado and spread it on 2 light rye crisps for a crunchy, creamy snack with about 29 grams of carbs, plus plenty of fiber and heart-healthy fat.
 It’s like a mini open-faced sandwich.

 Yogurt and Cucumbers

 Deli turkey has uses beyond a sandwich filling.
 Lose the bread and roll up 1 ounce of sliced turkey in lettuce leaves with mustard.
-This light, crisp snack has about 3 grams of carbs and will get you through the afternoon.
+This light, crisp snack has 2.9 grams of carbs and will get you through the afternoon.